Is Methylfolate the Same as Vitamin B12? | Methyl-Life

 Those with an MTHFR polymorphism cannot metabolize folate or B12 properly, so they would be well advised to take the methylated forms of both of these nutrients: methylfolate (5-MTHF) and methylated vitamin B12 (methylcobalamin/methyl-B12 and adenosylcobalamin).
 However, methylfolate is the most important of the two for facilitating methylation in the body.

 Methylfolate is absolutely essential for normal bodily function due to its involvement in an enormous range of processes - the most important being methylation.
-Aberrant DNA methylation has been widely observed in many diseases, cancers, and health conditions.
+Aberrant DNA methylation has been widely observed in many diseases22, cancers, and health conditions.

 Some of the most highly recommended methylfolate supplements are in the Methyl-Life® product range, which includes a selection of dosage levels: Methylfolate 7.5+, Methylfolate 10, and Methylfolate 15.